Annual Scholarship Gala

 Your Support Means

-- The Foundation can award more than $100,000 in college scholarships in fewer than 5 years of operation
+- The Foundation has awarded more than $125,000 in college scholarships, in six years of operation.

 - The Foundation can partner organizations the Chicago Public School System (CPS) and President Barack Obama's My Brother's Keeper initiative

 - The Foundation provides quarterly life-skill programming for its scholars and the community at-large

 - The Foundation faces the public health crisis facing African-American males.

 - The Foundations seeks to overcome lack of college exposure for young African-American males.